Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

 \begin{remark} Note that $X_a$ contains exactly three genus one fibrations.
-Let $p_1$ be the genus one fibration with a double singular fiber $2F_1$ of type $\I_4^*$, and let $p_i$ $(i=2,3)$ be two genus one fibrations with a singular fiber $F_i$ of type $\II^*$.
-Note that $p_1$ is quasi-elliptic because its pull back to the canonical cover is a ${\bf P}^1$-bundle, and $p_2$ and $p_3$ are elliptic because the conductrix is contained in the singular fiber of type $\II^*$ (see Lemma \ref{quellorell}).
-Note that $F_1\cdot F_2=F_1\cdot F_3=F_2\cdot F_3=2$.
+Let $p_1$ be the quasi-elliptic fibration with a double singular fiber $2F_1$ of type $\I_4^*$, and let $p_i$ $(i=2,3)$ be two genus one fibrations with a singular fiber $F_i$ of type $\II^*$.
+Note that, by Table \ref{QuasiellipticFibrationsConductrix}, the conductrix of $X_a$ is contained in the singular fiber of type $\II^*$ of $p_2$ and $p_3$.
+Hence, these fibrations are elliptic by Lemma \ref{quellorell}.
+Also, note that $F_1\cdot F_2=F_1\cdot F_3=F_2\cdot F_3=2$.
 If both $F_2$ and $F_3$ are double fibers, then there are no canonical $U$-pairs on this Enriques surface which is a contradiction (Cossec and Dolgachev \cite[Theorem 3.4.1]{CD}).
-Hence one of them, for example $F_2$, is double and the other, $F_3$, is simple.
+Hence, one of them, say $F_2$, is double and the other, $F_3$, is simple.
 Since there are no automorphisms which change a double fiber and a simple fiber, any automorphism of $X_a$ is cohomologically trivial. \end{remark}